rbricheno/TTN-environment-monitor/README.md

 }
 ```

 Fill out the Dev Eui, App Eui and App Key which you can find on the TTN website (https://console.thethingsnetwork.org/applications/application/devices/device ).
-You will also need to download and install the RAK811 Arduino Library from https://github.com/PiSupply/RAK811-Arduino .
-Download the RAK811-Arduino repository as a Zip file and in the Arduino IDE use "Sketch -> Add Library -> Add .ZIP library" and add the downloaded zip file.

 Run this code on your Arduino by pressing “Upload” and then open the TTN website.
 In the TTN website go the data page (https://console.thethingsnetwork.org/applications/application/devices/device/data).
 Here, the payload should state “72616B776972656C657373”.